armanJafa/BackendDev/Basic Forums Application/README.md

 # Basic Forms Application

 ## To Run:
-1. Make sure python 3.6 and Flask are properly installed.
+1. Make sure python 3.6, Flask, and Flask-BasicAuth are properly installed.
 2. Run in terminal ``` python api.py```

 ### How to install Python: